codepunkt/react-vite-static/README.md

 # What this is

-- Opinionated, fast and convention over configuration
-- Static site generator for React with Markdown contents
+- Static site generator for React and Markdown contents
+- Basic mindset: Opinionated, fast, lean, convention over configuration
 - Uses SCSS modules for styling

 # What this is not

 - A feature-comparable replacement for Gatsby

-# Open issues

-- HTML from lazily loaded components (using `import.meta.glob` and `@loadable/components`) are not included in static sites
-- Try preact
-- Allow to override layout via frontmatter (via 11ty)